LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Allocation.md

 The new function in the C++ Standard Library supports the behavior specified in the C++ standard, which is to throw a std::bad_alloc exception if the memory allocation fails.

 If the request is for zero bytes of storage, operator new returns a pointer to a distinct object.
 That is, repeated calls to operator new return different pointers.
 If there's insufficient memory for the allocation request, operator new throws a std::bad_alloc exception.

-new
+### new
 Allocates memory for an object or array of objects of type-name from the free store and returns a suitably typed, nonzero pointer to the object.

 [::] new [placement] new-type-name [new-initializer] [::] new [placement] ( type-name ) [new-initializer]

 Scope for operator new functions

-::operator new 	              Global
-class-name ::operator new     Class
+:: operator new 	             Global class-name :: operator new     Class

 The first argument to operator new must be of type size_t, defined in <stddef.h>, and the return type is always void*.

 The global operator new function is called when the new operator is used to allocate objects of built-in types, objects of class type that don't contain user-defined operator new functions, and arrays of any type.

 When the new operator is used to allocate objects of a class type where an operator new is defined, that class's operator new is called.

 An operator new function defined for a class is a static member function (which can't be virtual) that hides the global operator new function for objects of that class type.